importcsv/importcsv/README.md

 ## 📝 License

+This project uses a dual-licensing approach:

+- **Frontend** (`/frontend`) - MIT License for the embeddable CSV import component
+- **Backend** (`/backend`) - AGPL-3.0 License for the API server and business logic
+- **Admin** (`/admin`) - AGPL-3.0 License for the administration dashboard

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for the complete licensing details.

+### Why Dual Licensing?

+We use MIT for the frontend to encourage widespread adoption and easy integration into your applications, while AGPL for the backend ensures that improvements to the server-side software remain open source when deployed as a service.

+For organizations requiring different licensing terms for the backend and admin components, commercial licenses are available.
+Contact us for more information.